 Note that we identified one project within the market that offers non-subsidized Tax Credit units; however, we were unable to survey this project at the time of this analysis.
 This property, Foxwood Senior Village, was built in 2013 and is believed to offer 44 non-subsidized Tax Credit units for seniors ages 55 and older.
 It is noteworthy that, during our most recent survey of this property in December 2021, management reported a 100.0% occupancy rate and waiting list for the project.
-Further, the subject project will continue to target family (general-occupancy) households and operate with RA on 21 units following renovations, indicating that the subject will likely have limited competitive overlap with the non-subsidized age-restricted units at Foxwood Senior Village.
+Further, the subject project will continue to operate with RA on 37 units following renovations and will likely have limited competitive overlap with the non-subsidized units at Foxwood Senior Village.
 Regardless, as we were unable to survey Foxwood Senior Village for this study, this property has been excluded from our Field Survey of Conventional Rentals and our Affordability & Demand Analysis included earlier in this report.